 - These are of much importance for every business organization.
-This is so because every business needs real cash for dealing day to day and petty cash transactions.
+It is so because every business needs real cash for dealing day to day and petty cash transactions.
 These are different from non-monetary assets in terms of quick conversion and ready market.

-This has been a guide to What is Monetary Assets & its Definition.
+This article has been a guide to What is Monetary Assets & its Definition.
 Here we discuss the features of monetary assets and needs along with examples importance.
 You can learn more about from the following articles –